-She graduated from seminary in 2018 with an M.T.S., writing her thesis on how Christians can draw from biomimicry and theology to partner with the earth for renewal.
-She is so excited to return to Wesley Memorial as the new Director of Christian Discipleship.
-Rosie’s husband Ryan and 1-year-old daughter Madeleine are also excited for this new chapter.
+Rosie graduated from seminary in 2018 with an M.T.S., writing her thesis on how Christians can draw from biomimicry and theology to partner with the earth for renewal.
+She is so excited to be the Director of Christian Discipleship at Wesley Memorial, and her husband, Ryan, and 2-year-old daughter, Madeleine, join in her excitement.

 Monica McCormack is a native of West Clare in Ireland.
 At nineteen years of age, she emigrated to America to be an au pair in New York.
 Monica has trained extensively in the martial arts, studied ancient and indigenous spiritual healing practices from around the world, and is an ordained Shaman.
 She is the published author of a memoir, Goodbye, My Irish Child, and also writes literary fiction and poetry.